Mother of Tears: Anderson and Gierasch script (2005/6)

 In late 2005, Argento travelled to the North of Europe to begin conceptual work on The Third Mother.
 Soon after, it was announced that Jace Anderson and Adam Gierasch had been asked by Argento to help him write the film's script.
 "When we got there [Rome,] Dario had already done his own pass on the treatment, and we spent three weeks holed up in an apartment, meeting with Dario, visiting the catacombs, and getting the first draft done."
 Around this time, Fangoria reported that the film would be entitled Mater Lachrymarum.

 The script for The Third Mother was still being refined in February 2006, with Anderson and Gierasch having composed a first draft which Argento then revised.
 This early script began immediately after Inferno, with a witch who survived the destruction of Mater Tenebrarum's home watching a detective (Ennio Fantastichini) investigating a series of murders at a university.
 Other tentative cast members were Chiara Caselli as a psychiatrist, Max von Sydow as a mysterious university professor, and Giordano Petri as a young investigator who takes the case when Fantastichini's character is killed.
 At this point, shooting was set to begin in late spring of the same year and was to be released between November 2006 and January 2007.
 However, in early 2006 rumors circulated that Argento had dismissed Anderson and Gierasch after being displeased with their script.
 French horror magazine L'Écran Fantastique reported that Argento alone would receive a screenwriting credit.
 On the tenth of March it was announced that shooting The Third Mother would be delayed until September.
 In mid-April it was announced that Argento would return to Italy in June to immediately begin filming The Third Mother, which would be "a big budget feature, produced by Medusa along with a major American company [Myriad]."
 In May 2006 the title Mother of Tears surfaced as a possible name for the film.
 According to journalist Alan Jones, this title "was never in the running as far as Dario was concerned.
 That was the title the originally contacted American sales agent Myriad wanted for international distribution."
 In the same month, rumors from the Cannes Film Festival linked actress Sienna Miller to the film's lead female role.
 Also at Cannes, Medusa's CEO Giampaolo Letta was quoted by Anderson and Gierasch as saying "This is going to be vintage Argento.
 Pretty strong stuff."
 In July it was revealed that The Third Mother had been delayed yet again until "next November or later" and that Argento's daughter, Asia, had been cast in the film.

 Filming

-In mid October 2006, Gierasch revealed that The Third Mother would finally begin filming later in the month.
-Primary filming occurred in Rome, although some parts were filmed in Turin and at the studios of Cinecittà at Terni.
+In mid-October 2006, Gierasch revealed that The Third Mother would begin filming later in the month.
+Primary filming occurred in Rome, although some parts were filmed in Turin and at the Cinecittà studios in Terni.